preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 See above for a description of the fields.

-Don't forget to click OK to save he changes.
+Don't forget to click OK to save the changes.